-Performance Target Outcome

-AVIATION: ACHIEVED:

-Annual CAA Audit & Findings to be NIL No findings reported (2019: NIL)

-AGED CARE OCCUPANCY: ACHIEVED:

-The annual percentage occupancy to be no less than 95%.
-99.58% (2019: 99.6%)

-SWIMMING POOL: NOT ACHIEVED:

-The annual total admissions to be not less than 95% those of the previous year.
-75.5% 15,340 admissions (2019: 20,306 admissions includes 4,506 free swims) Note: Pool was closed from 23rd March - 30 June due to covid19 (more than 25% of the year)

-BACHES ON ROAD RESERVE: ACHIEVED:

-The annual number of licenses to occupy to be greater than 70.
+Performance Target Outcome AVIATION: ACHIEVED: Annual CAA Audit & Major Findings to be NIL No major findings reported (2020: NIL) AGED CARE OCCUPANCY: ACHIEVED: The annual percentage occupancy to be no less than 95%.
+99.% (2020: 99.6%) SWIMMING POOL - Pool Safe Accreditation ACHIEVED: Maintain Pool Safe Accreditation Pool Safe accreditation was awarded April 2021 (March 2020) Swimming Pool Users Satisfaction: NOT ACHIEVED: Pool user satisfaction with the provision of quality swimming or exercise experience to be no less than 85% Satisfaction Survey not carried out as part of WDC Resident Survey BACHES ON ROAD RESERVE: ACHIEVED: The annual number of licenses to occupy to be greater than 70.
 85 Signed agreement to occupy.
-(2019: 86) 11 signed agreements seasons sites: (2019: 14) 19 signed agreements - other occupations (2019: 20)

-JACKSONS BAY WHARF: ACHIEVED:

-The annual percentage of commercial fishing vessels who use the wharf with Licenses to occupy >= 90% 100% of the major fishing vessels: (2019 100%).
+(2020: 85) 11 signed agreements seasons sites: (2020: 11) 19 signed agreements - other occupations (2020: 19) JACKSONS BAY WHARF: ACHIEVED: The annual percentage of commercial fishing vessels who use the wharf with Licenses to occupy > 90% 100% of the major fishing vessels: (2020 100%).
 This excludes casual users.

-LEASEHOLD PROPERTIES: ACHIEVED:

-The annual percentage of leasehold properties fully leased >= 80% 83% (2019: 83%).
-A total of 18 WDC properties are managed of which 15 properties are leased

-TENANT SATISIFICATION: ACHIEVED:

-Tenant satisfaction with the provision of the company's aged care rental housing greater than or equal to 90%.
-98% satisfaction: August 2020 survey.
-(2019: 98%)

-TIME LOST THROUGH INJURY: ACHIEVED:

-Loss Time injuries will be ZERO Zero time lost (2019: 0)
+LEASEHOLD PROPERTIES: ACHIEVED: The annual percentage of leasehold properties available for lease to be => 80% 83% (2020 83%).
+A total of 18 WDC properties are managed of which 15 properties are leased TENANT SATISIFICATION: NOT ACHIEVED: Tenant satisfaction with the provision of the company's aged care rental housing greater than or equal to 95%.
+Tenant Satisfaction Survey not carried out due to August 2021 Lockdown (2020: 98% August 2020) TIME LOST THROUGH INJURY: Loss Time injuries will be ZERO ACHIEVED: Zero time lost (2020: 0) HOKITIKA WILDFOODS EVENT ATTENDANCE: ACHIEVED: Attendance numbers to be 4,000 Numbers achieved (2020: Achieved) HOKITIKA WILDFOODS EVENT RESIDENT SATISFACTION NOT ACHIEVED: Resident satisfaction of the festival to be 85%.
+Resident Satisfaction survey not carried out with the WDC Resident Surveys (2020: Not included)

+ACCOUNTING POLICIES

-DESTINATION WESTLAND LIMITED STATEMENT OF ACCOUNTING POLICIES FOR THE YEAR ENDED 30 JUNE 2020
+FOR THE YEAR ENDED 30 JUNE 2021